FStarLang/karamel/README.md

 [![Build Status](https://travis-ci.org/FStarLang/kremlin.svg?branch=master)](https://travis-ci.org/FStarLang/kremlin)

 Transforms a subset of F* into C code.
-See the [ML Workshop Paper] for more information, or DESIGN.md for some draft notes.
+See the [ML Workshop Paper] for more information, DESIGN.md for some draft notes and MANUAL.md for some instructions.

 [ML Workshop Paper]: https://jonathan.protzenko.fr/papers/ml16.pdf